 - Asymptomatic: Surgeon discretion to remove or leave the gallbladder

-- Symptomatic: Most surgeons will elect to remove gallbladder during RYGB surgery
+- Symptomatic: Most surgeons will elect to remove the gallbladder during RYGB surgery

 Absence of Gallstones